yourjelly/odoo/addons/wowl/doc/services/readme.md

 It may define some `dependencies`.
 In that case, the dependent services will be started first, and ready when the current service is started.

-The `deploy` method is the most important: it will be executed as soon as the service infrastructure is deployed (so, even before the web client is instantiated), and the return value of the `deploy` method will be the value of the service.
-This method can also be asynchronous, in which case the value of the service will be the result of that promise.
+The `deploy` method is the most important: the return value of the `deploy` method will be the value of the service.
+This method can be asynchronous, in which case the value of the service will be the result of that promise.

 Some services do not export any value.
 They may just do their work without a need to be directly called by other code.
 In that case, their value will be